 Fast or Slow Release

 Slow-release is another type of fertilizer.
-These only need to be put in the tank every 1-3 months.
+These only need to be put in the tank every 1 to 3 months.
 They generally come in a cube or gel form and release the necessary nutrients throughout the entire period before they are all used up.

 Some plant varieties have different needs than others, although most plants have the same basic requirements.
 Research your plants or those you are interested in planting to find out if they need something specific from their fertilizers.